ipinfo/sample-database/IP to Country/README.md

-# IP to ASN
+# IP to Country

-## Get ASN information from an IP address range.
+## Get the country and continent where the IP address is located

 # Database Schema & Description